Bulgaria: Bus crash leaves dozens dead | DW | 23.11.2021

 An official from a Sofia emergency hospital said the seven people receiving treatment had jumped out of the burning bus.
 All were in stable conditions.

-The bus with North Macedonian license plates which was traveling from Turkey's main city of Istanbul to Skopje in North Macedonia.
+The bus with North Macedonian license plates was traveling from Turkey's most populous city, Istanbul, to Skopje in North Macedonia.

 There had been 53 people, including at least 12 children, on board.